 - Learn to be okay with being alone: Once you’re okay with being on your own, then you can feel satisfied no matter where you are, who you’re with, or what you’re doing.
 If you can accept being alone, you don’t need to seek anyone else to make you happy or fill a void.

 - Be honest: With yourself and others.
 Be true to what you want.
 Say “yes” when you want to.
 Say “no” when you want to.
 Honor how you truly feel.
 You won’t be happy otherwise.

 - Meditate: Happiness, peace, and love are already within you — it’s up to you to look inward and find them.
 If you want to learn how to meditate, do some research, buy a book, or download a mobile app to guide you through the process.

 - Practice gratitude: Be thankful for all of the blessings in your life.
 Say “thank you” to the universe and appreciate the good things that happen every day.

-- Spend time in nature: It’s tough to feel stressed when you’re surrounded by tall, green trees or breathing in salty ocean air.
+- Spend time in nature: It’s challenging to feel stressed when you’re surrounded by tall, green trees or breathing in the salty ocean air.
 Go for a hike.
 Sit by the water.
 Look up at the night sky and count the stars.
 Breathing fresh air will help to clear your mind and serve as a hard reset button when you’re feeling overwhelmed.

 So go light some candles and cook your favorite meal while you play your favorite music.
 Hell, even pour a glass of wine and take a bath if that’s what you want to do.
 A healthy relationship with the world and everything within it starts with a healthy, loving relationship with yourself.